Every prepper who had not stockpiled morale boosters surely sees the value in them now.

 Indoor Family Activities

-Use the time spent inside with your family to not only bond, but to teach, cross-train, and hone survival skills and have some old-fashioned family fun.
+Use the time spent inside with your family to not only bond, but to teach, cross-train, and hone survival skills and, as a bonus, have some old-fashioned family fun.

 Include the children into adult self-reliance training as is maturity appropriate, and allow the little ones to watch from a point of safety to introduce new skills and concepts to them on a basic level.

 1. Play a Board Game